OpenID Connect (OIDC) Bearer token authentication

 <systemPropertyVariables>

-<!-- or, alternatively, configure 'keycloak.version' -->
+<!-- Or, alternatively, configure 'keycloak.version' -->

 <keycloak.docker.image>${keycloak.docker.image}</keycloak.docker.image>